 LSR: The LSR will be submitted on a mechanized basis via EDI.

-CLIF: SBC-13STATE’s service order and downstream systems are not capable of managing logical layer assignments.
+CLIF: ATT-13STATE’s service order and downstream systems are not capable of managing logical layer assignments.
 The CLIF form shall be submitted via the BOP Extranet GUI.

 SECTION 5: BROADBAND SERVICE CODES